Cutting the Wires: A Disruptive Alternative to Contract Railroad Dispatching Services

 - Elimination of the need for extensive ground-based infrastructure

-Cost Comparison: Autonomous Dispatching vs. Contract Services
+Autonomous Dispatching vs. Traditional Contract Dispatching Costs

-The cost of contract railroad dispatching services can be significant.
-Operators often pay for full-time staff, specialized communication systems, and infrastructure maintenance—all of which can add up quickly.
+Traditional contract railroad dispatching services can be costly.
+Railroads often pay for full-time staff, specialized communication systems, and infrastructure maintenance—expenses that quickly add up.

 - Lower operational costs